If the first thing you think of when your pet is in trouble is calling 911, then this post is for you.

 Safety Kit

 If you have a pet safety or first-aid kit (or for humans, for that matter), you already have coping tools at your fingertips to deal with an emergency.
-Everyone's "kit" will be a bit different (depending on how OCD you are
+Everyone's "kit" will be a bit different (depending on how OCD you are ).
+We suggest the following:

 On The Move